 Sen. Elizabeth Warren is running for president, vowing to take on corporations, banks and, in some cases, the federal government itself.

-On New Year’s Eve, Warren, D-Massachusetts, announced that she had formed an exploratory committee to evaluate a run for president, becoming the highest-profile Democratic 2020 contender to do so.
+On New Year’s Eve in 2018, Warren, D-Massachusetts, announced that she had formed an exploratory committee to evaluate a run for president, becoming the highest-profile Democratic 2020 contender to do so.

 “America’s middle class is under attack,” Warren said in the video.
 “How did we get here?
 Billionaires and big corporations decided they wanted more of the pie, and they enlisted politicians to cut ’em a fatter slice.”

 While Warren’s campaign launched on New Year’s Eve with the polished video, an email blast and the image of her and her husband waving from the couple’s front yard, a misstep last fall could prove a persistent thorn in her side as the race gets heated in the months ahead.